JORD100 Soil Science

 10. perform field tests for determining soil texture and visual assessment of soil structure.

 • Lecture will be used to go through the most important processes / factors for each topic.
 After each topic, a thematic quiz will be opened in the Canvas classroom, this quiz can be taken any time.
-Reading is important for learning and everyone is encouraged to read the textbook, syllabus and page numbers listed in the weekly schedule.
-In addition to the textbook, we have made 3 notes (in Norwegian) on Norwegian soils, soil types and on organic material in the soil - these in no way replace the textbook but are intended as a supplement.
+Reading is important for learning and everyone is encouraged to read the textbook, syllabus and page numbers are listed in the weekly schedule.
+In addition to the textbook, we have made 3 leaflets (in Norwegian) on Norwegian soils, soil types and on organic material in the soil - these in no way replace the textbook but are intended as a supplement.
 The exercises are partly field exercises where the students get a practical introduction to texture and soil structure determination and basic profile descriptions of selected soil types.
 Exercises/basic calculations related to physical and chemical soil properties are also provided.
 We encourage the student to form colloquium groups on their own initiative.

 • KJM100 - Basic chemsitry